-What to Expect at a Casting and Thereafter…
+What happens at a casting and thereafter...

-At a casting you will wait inside a given area with other parents and children also waiting to be seen, you may be asked to fill out some paper work too with details of previous shoots they may have participated in; age, height etc. Always have Hashtag Talent's phone details to hand.
+At a casting you will wait inside a given area with other parents and children also waiting to be seen, you may be asked to fill out some paper work too with details of previous shoots they may have participated in: age, height etc. Always have Hashtag Talent's phone details to hand.
 Usually you will be asked to stay in reception while your child goes through to the casting room where your child will meet the casting director and maybe some of their colleagues.
 Let your child know in advance that this will happen (unless the child is a toddler or you have been asked to also cast as mum/dad etc).
 Tell them to go in smiling, say hello and have fun.
-They will be asked to introduce themselves and asked to do some acting/modelling.
+They will be asked to introduce themselves and asked to do some acting.
 This may be reading rehearsed lines that they have previously been given, dancing, playing games etc. Sometimes they may go in with a few other children to see how they all get on.

-In most circumstances you usually hear back the week after, or that same week if you are successful for a recall (2nd casting etc) or confirmed (booked).
+In most circumstances you usually hear back the week after, or that same week if you are pencilled (shortlisted) maybe asked for a recall (2nd casting etc) or if you are confirmed (booked).
 If for a large film role you could be waiting longer.
 They will contact Hashtag who in turn, will then contact you.
-On the other hand, if you don’t hear back, keep ploughing through and keep getting your child to improve and stay positive!
+If you don’t hear back, keep ploughing through and keep getting your child to improve and stay positive!
 Sometimes 100s of kids get submitted for a role so to even get a casting is an achievement.
-Unfortunately, most castings don’t give feedback though so enjoy and if you hear back bonus!
+Unfortunately there are far more no's than yeses.

 LICENSES AND SCHOOL:

-To enable your child to take part in a shoot you generally need a licence, there are a few exceptions but if aged 16 or under and still in full time education you will need a licence from your local LEA to work in the UK or an international licence to work abroad.
+To enable your child to take part in a shoot you will need a licence, there are a few exceptions but if aged 16 or under and still in full time education you will need a licence from your local LEA to work in the UK or an international licence to work abroad.

 To get a licence to work in the UK, production will send you a licence application form via Hashtag.
-You will need to complete it and send it back to Hashtag along with a recent headshot, birth certificate and if filming on a school day a school letter authorising time off.
+You will need to complete it and send it back to Hashtag along with a recent headshot, copy of birth certificate or passport and if filming on a school day a school letter authorising time off.
 For overseas you also need a doctor’s letter.
 You will need to let Hashtag and production know who is going to chaperone - this has to be a biological parent or a licenced chaperone.

 To have time off during school term time for shoots you have to have written permission from your child’s head teacher, so if your school is strict with attendance this may not be the right time for your child to begin doing this, or you can always try and come to an agreement with your school.
 You have to get permission from the teacher during school term time to apply for a licence through your council which is used onset to be able to stick to strict time periods that the children are allowed to shoot for-this is a legal requirement.

 Before a shoot you will be sent all the details from Hashtag.
 This will usually include your call sheet(s) (schedule), hotel details if needed and contact details for people who you will potentially need to contact prior or whilst there.
 On the actual day, be prepared for long days with older children as legally they can work for longer on set... so again, take snacks, a book, or tablet to keep them occupied!
 Before the shoot begins they will likely have hair and makeup done too!
 There may be wardrobe to do and meeting other members of the cast.

 Overall, make sure your child has fun and always follows instructions!
 Casting directors always remember those that stand out and feedback will likely be given to Hashtag on your child’s performance.
 Also, it’s Hashtag’s reputation that can be damaged if your child doesn’t perform well.